ELEMENTARY & HIGH SCHOOL

 This land was made for you and me.

-26. Grade 4-Cursive Printing or Writing in pencil on
+26. Grade 4-Cursive Writing, or Printing in pencil on lined paper

 Our home and native land!